 Financial assets that do not meet the criteria for being measured at amortised cost or FVTOCI are measured at FVTPL.
+Investments in equity instruments are classified as at FVTPL, unless the Company designates an equity investment that is neither held for trading nor a contingent consideration arising from a business combination as at FVTOCI on initial recognition.

-- Investments in equity instruments are classified as at FVTPL, unless the Company designates an equity investment that is neither held for trading nor a contingent consideration arising from a business combination as at FVTOCI on initial recognition. - Financial assets that do not meet the amortised cost criteria or the FVTOCI criteria are classified as at FVTPL.
+Financial assets that do not meet the amortised cost criteria or the FVTOCI criteria are classified as at FVTPL.
 In addition, financial assets that meet either the amortised cost criteria or the FVTOCI criteria may be designated as at FVTPL upon initial recognition if such designation eliminates or significantly reduces a measurement or recognition inconsistency (so called 'accounting mismatch') that would arise from measuring assets or liabilities or recognising the gains and losses on them on different bases.
 The Company has not designated any financial assets as at FVTPL.

-Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any fair value gains or losses recognised in profit or loss to the extent they are not part of a designated hedging relationship.
+Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any fair value gains or losses recognised in profit or loss.
 Fair value is determined in the manner described in note 4.6.